JonkHunkle/employeeTracker/README.md

 ## Description

 A CLI application using Node.Js, Inquirer and MySql.
 This application is a simple way to keep track of employees, departments, and roles.
-After starting the application, follow the prompts achieve throught hte command line
+After starting the application, follow the prompts in the command line to track your employees

 ## Table of Contents
 * [Description](#description)